 This is an excellent podcast for advanced learners.
 The host is Johan, a native French speaker.
 He’s very positive, but in a realistic, extremely French way.
-For example, in a recent episode, “Comment parler comme un français”, he starts out by telling listeners that they will never speak like a French person, since they’re not native speakers – but that this is okay.
+For example, in an episode called “Comment parler comme un français”, he starts out by telling listeners that they will never speak like a French person, since they’re not native speakers – but that this is okay.
 For that honesty and reassurance, bravo, Johan!

-Tip: If you watch the videos (which are the same audio as the podcasts) on the Français authentique website, you’ll also be able to read a free transcript of each.
+Tip: If you listen to the podcasts via the Français authentique website, you’ll also be able to read a free transcript of each.

 Cost: The podcasts/videos and transcripts are free.
 You can also pay for a course.